 - 2 cups tomatoes, diced (sweet heirloom tomatoes also work well)

-- 2 tbsp cilantro or parsley, roughly chopped
+- 2 tablespoons cilantro or parsley, roughly chopped

 To Make Tomato Relish